-Believing that there are others who want best heavy-duty, high-quality parts and disappointed by auto-store cables, I decided to start CustomBatteryCables.Com in 2003 in a spare room in my house.
+Believing that there are others who want the best heavy-duty, high-quality parts and are disappointed by auto-store cables, I decided to start CustomBatteryCables.Com in 2003 in a spare room in my house.

 We continue to offer what we believe are the best cables for the price anywhere.

 So, if you are ready to spend a little more to get the very best for your car or truck you’ve come to the right place.
-Please take the time to see how our cables are different than store bought battery cables here.
+Please take the time to see how our cables are different from store-bought battery cables here.